humbertodias/unity-zombie-survival/README.md

-# Unity-alura-zumbi
+# Zumbie Survival

-Zombie survival game for the web
+Zombie survival game for the web using Unity 2022.3.23f

 ### How to play